trezzuri/erpnext-docs/docs/pt/accounts/chart-of-accounts.md

 * **Bank**: The account type under which bank accounts will be created.
 There must be at least one group account of type "Bank" in the CoA.
 * **Cash**: The account type under which cash account will be created.
 There must be at least one group account of type "Cash" in the CoA.
 * **Chargeable**: Additional charges applied to Items can be stored in accounts of this type.
 For example, "Freight and Forwarding Charges".
 * **Capital Work in Progress**: Current charges when creating Fixed Assets are stored in CWIP accounts.
 For example, construction costs when constructing a building.
-In ERPNext Assets are booked against CWIP accounts when they are not yet being used.
+In SOMA Assets are booked against CWIP accounts when they are not yet being used.
 * **Cost of Goods Sold**: An account under this type is used to book the accumulated total of all costs incurred while manufacturing/purchasing a product or service, sold by a Company.
 * **Depreciation**: The expense account to book the depreciation of the fixed assets.
 This appears on the Income statement.
 * **Equity**: These type of accounts represent transactions with people that own the business, i.e. the shareholders/owners.